candostyavuz/candost_DamnVulnerableDefi/README.md

 # 6- Selfie:
 **Issue:** This contract has a very obvious attack pattern for a level-6 challenge.
 Of course, the biggest vulnerability is having the `drainAllFunds` function in the pool :) .
 But the main vulnerability is that the governance contract doesn't check the balance deposited into contract for an account to have voting power for a proposal.
-Instead, it checks the snapshot of the funds which can be easily done by first obtaining the tokens via `flashLoan` and triggering `snapshot` afterwards.
+Instead, it checks the snapshot of the funds which can be easily bypassed by first obtaining the tokens via `flashLoan` and triggering `snapshot` afterwards.

 **My Exploit Pattern:**
-1. Trigger flash loan, get all the balance from pool and in the fallback function:
+1. Trigger the `flashLoan`, get all the balance from pool.
+   In the fallback function:
-    - Activate `snapshot``
+    - Activate `snapshot`
     - Repay the loan
 2. Put new proposal into queue with call data of `drainAllFunds(address)` and address of the attacker contract
 3. Retrive and store `actionId` as a future reference for execution